This is a plain English summary of an original research article

 A paper exploring non-pharmacological interventions to prevent cognitive decline: Whitty E, and others.
 Efficacy of lifestyle and psychosocial interventions in reducing cognitive decline in older people: Systematic review.
 Ageing Research Reviews 2020;62:101113

-Funding: This research was supported by an Economic and Social Research Council/National Institute for Health Research programme grant.
+Funding: This research was supported by an Economic and Social Research Council/NIHR programme grant.

 Conflicts of Interest: The study authors declare no conflicts of interest.